-- Set suitable learning challenges - Respond to pupils' diverse learning needs
+- Set suitable learning challenges

+- Respond to pupils' diverse learning needs

-• Strive to overcome potential barriers to learning and assessment for individuals and groups of pupils
+- Strive to overcome potential barriers to learning and assessment for individuals and groups of pupils

-The action necessary to respond to an individual's requirements for curriculum access will be met through greater differentiation of tasks and materials.
+The action necessary to respond to an individual's requirements for curriculum access will be met through the adaptive teachings techniques for their individual tasks and materials.
 Some pupils may need specialist equipment and approaches or to alternative or adapted activities.
 Any classroom support provided must extend into physical education lessons as appropriate.
 Teachers and Adults Other Than Teachers working with the children will be made aware of any pupils who have special educational needs or medical conditions.
 The SENCO will liase with all staff to ensure all pupils' needs are met in relation to teaching and learning in PE.